bemosior/reposervice/Building Instructions.md

 1. `cd $SERVICE_HOME/islandora_drupal_filter`
 1. Build the servlet filter: `mvn install:install-file -Dfile=fcrepo/fcrepo-security/fcrepo-security-http/target/fcrepo-security-http-3.6.2.jar -DgroupId=org.fcrepo -DartifactId=fcrepo-security-http -Dversion=3.6.2 -Dpackaging=jar -DgeneratePom=true`
 1. `$SERVICE_HOME/reposervice-config` will move the jar into the correct location.

+## Setting Up Drupal

+1. Create database.
+Note that the password in the GRANT ALL ON line must match the password in the `$SERVICE_HOME/config-values.sed` file.

+	    mysqladmin -u root -p create drupal_islandora
+	    mysql -u root -p << EOM
+    	    grant all on drupal_islandora.* to drisl@localhost identified by '<password>';
+			flush privileges;
+			EOM

+1. Configure Apache HTTPD to find Drupal in the `$SERVICE_HOME/drupal` directory.
+In the simplest case, create symbolic link in Apache's htdocs directory to the `drupal` directory of `$SERVICE_HOME`.
+1. Go through the Drupal install web pages
+1. `cd $DRUPAL_HOME && drush enable feature_base_islandora` -- This will enable the Fedora modules and create the Islandora objects.

 ## Adding a new Islandora module as a git submodule